Blood transfusion: Research into alternatives

 Although there are clinical situations where transfusion with red blood cells is the only clinically appropriate option, clinicians look at whether alternatives are feasible.
 This can be due to several reasons, such as patient safety, economic burden or scarcity of blood.
 Guidelines recommend blood transfusions should be reserved for patients with or at risk of cardiovascular instability due to the degree of their anaemia.
 In stable patients with iron deficiency anemia, oral or parenteral iron is recommended.

-Thus far, there are no FDA-approved oxygen-carrying blood substitutes, which is the typical objective of a blood (RBC) transfusion.
 Non-blood volume expanders are available for cases where only volume restoration is required, but a substance with oxygen-carrying capacity would help doctors and surgeons avoid the risks of disease transmission and immune suppression, address the chronic blood donor shortage, and address the concerns of Jehovah's Witnesses and others who have religious objections to receiving transfused blood.

 The research in this area is ongoing.
-A number of blood substitutes have been explored, but thus far they all have serious limitations.
+A number of blood substitutes have been explored, but thus far they all have serious limitations, and as of 2023 no blood substitutes have been approved for use in transfusions, however the European Union, Russia, South Africa and Mexico have all approved the use of blood substitutes in other clinical settings.
 Most attempts to find a suitable alternative to blood thus far have concentrated on cell-free hemoglobin solutions.
 Blood substitutes could make transfusions more readily available in emergency medicine and in pre-hospital EMS care.
 If successful, such a blood substitute could save many lives, particularly in trauma where massive blood loss results.
+Recent research has also explored blood-filtration and pathogen-removal technologies that could allow contaminated blood collected during trauma or surgery to be cleaned and safely returned to the patient through autologous transfusion, potentially reducing reliance on donor blood in emergency settings.
+For example, intraoperative cell salvage systems are already used in some surgical settings to collect, filter, and reinfuse a patient's own blood during procedures with significant blood loss.
 Hemopure, a hemoglobin-based therapy, is approved for use in South Africa and has been used in the United States on a case-by-case basis through the emergency Investigational New Drug (IND) process.
+In the mean time, bloodless medicine emerged as a new discipline in blood transfusion treatment paradigm to fill these gaps.
+Bloodless medicine employs various strategies to reduce the risk in the surgical treatment of "bloodless patients' using techniques like erythropoiesis-stimulating agents, autologous blood salvage, and minimizing blood loss during surgery.